daisybio/spongeWebPy/README.md

 ```

 ## Further Information and Analysis
-The database also contains information about the raw expression values and survival analyis data, which can be used to for Kaplan-Meyer-Plots (KMPs) for example.
+The database also contains information about the raw expression values and survival analyis data, which can be used for Kaplan-Meyer-Plots (KMPs) for example.
 These information can be adressed with package functions.
 To retrieve expression data use

 ```
-# Retrieve gene expression values for specif genes by ensg_numbers
+# Retrieve gene expression values for specific genes by ensg_numbers
 get_geneExprValues(disease_name = "kidney clear cell carcinoma",
                    ensg_number = ["ENSG00000259090","ENSG00000217289"])
-# Retrieve gene expression values for specif miRNAs by mimat_numbers
+# Retrieve gene expression values for specific miRNAs by mimat_numbers
 get_mirnaExprValues(disease_name = "kidney clear cell carcinoma",
                     mimat_number = ["MIMAT0000076", "MIMAT0000261"])
 ```